ansible-collections/dellemc.os10/roles/os10_dns/README.md

 Example playbook
 ----------------

 This example uses the *os10_dns* role to completely set up the DNS server configuration.
 The example creates a *hosts* file with the switch details and corresponding variables.
-The hosts file should define the *ansible_network_os* variable with corresponding Dell EMC Networking OS name.
+The hosts file should define the `ansible_network_os` variable with corresponding Dell EMC OS10 name.

-When *os10_cfg_generate* is set to true, generates the configuration commands as a .part file in *build_dir* path.
+When `os10_cfg_generate` is set to true, generates the configuration commands as a .part file in *build_dir* path.
 By default it is set to false.
 It writes a simple playbook that only references the *os10_dns* role.
 By including the role, you automatically get access to all of the tasks to configure DNS.

 **Sample hosts file**